CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 | Set of interfaces | ifname  | Starts with | \<partial-interface-name\> such as *swp* or *eth* |
 | Set of sensors | s_name | Starts with | \<partial-sensor-name\> such as *fan*, *temp*, or *psu* |

 Refer to {{<link title="WJH Event Messages Reference">}} for WJH drop types and reasons.
-Leaving an attribute value blank defaults to *all*; all hostnames, interfaces, sensors, forwarding resources, ACL resources, and so forth.
+Leaving an attribute value blank defaults to *all*: all hostnames, interfaces, sensors, forwarding resources, ACL resources, and so forth.

 Each attribute is displayed on the rule card as a regular expression equivalent to your choices above: